The 21 Best Things To Do in Bucharest, Romania

 Pasajul Macca Vilacrosse - a must see spot in Bucharest

-5. Fountain show at Piata Unirii
+5. Fountain Show at Piata Unirii

 A new attraction in Bucharest is the fountain show at Piata Unirii.
 Originally built in the late 1980s, the fountains were refurbished during the summer of 2018 to accommodate a dazzling music and light show.